GreptimeTeam/docs/docs/nightly/en/user-guide/log/log-pipeline.md

 - `fields`: A list of field names to be split.
 - `patterns`: The dissect pattern for splitting.
 - `ignore_missing`: Ignores the case when the field is missing.
 Defaults to `false`.
 If the field is missing and this configuration is set to `false`, an exception will be thrown.
-- `append_separator`: Specifies the separator for concatenating multiple fields together.
+- `append_separator`: Specifies the separator for concatenating multiple fields with same field name together.
 Defaults to an empty string.
+See `+` modifier below.

 #### Dissect pattern